 You can download or listen to the podcast over on Soundcloud, our hosting site, and iTunes.
 A YouTube version is (sometimes) available as well, so you can watch what we are talking about while we talk about it!

-If you want to have your opinion heard on air, follow the show on Twitter and participate in the weekly polls: @BestGamesPeriod
+If you want to have your opinion heard on air, share your opinion in the comments, follow the show on Twitter, and participate in the weekly polls: @BestGamesPeriod

 New episodes of The Best Games Period will be released every Monday

 Like Gone Home before it, Tacoma’s intriguing setting and compelling storytelling largely supersede its relatively light gameplay.
 Fullbright’s sophomore outing trades the nostalgia of the 1990s for a fascinating, mildly unsettling, near-future space setting.
 As a lone contractor, mega corporation Venturis hires you to visit the deserted space station Tacoma to retrieve the ship's AI, ODIN.
 But the intrigue in that task pales in comparison to learning the captivating stories of Tacoma’s distressed crew, who disappeared after an accident.
 Tacoma’s mission doesn’t always fire on all cylinders, but its highpoints in characterization help carry it to the moon and back.

 Tacoma’s story unfolds by watching decrypted scenes of the team recorded using augmented reality.
 A simple polygonal model represents each person.
 Think of it like watching a holographic ghost, with characters distinguished by designated colors and physiques to compensate for a lack of physical details.
 The age of recordings range from a few days old to several months or even a year.
 Witnessing past celebrations, emotional turmoils, and intimate moments stirred up emotions ranging from optimism, foreboding, and, at times, even voyeurism.